 Majors in this degree program

-ATMAE: The Bachelor of Science degree in Computer Graphics Technology at the Purdue University campus at West Lafayette is accredited by the Association of Technology, Management, and Applied Engineering Commission of ATMAE, http://www.atmae.org/.
+ATMAE: The Computer Graphics Technology Program at Purdue University is accredited by the Association of Technology, Management, and Applied Engineering Commission of ATMAE, http://www.atmae.org/.

 HLC: All Purdue University programs are institutionally accredited by the Higher Learning Commission, https://www.hlcommission.org/